How To Install Deck Tiles For A Quick and Easy Patio

-As part of my recent deck makeover, I decided to replace some of the tiles with darker grey ones to create a checker board pattern, and I love the results!
+As part of my recent deck makeover, I decided to replace some of the tiles with darker grey ones to create a checker board pattern, and I love the result!
 Even better?
 It only took a couple of hours to do.

 Now I’ll just have to invite some people over to enjoy the new space.